--- Hardware questions --
+-- Hardware Questions --

 What new capabilities does VELO3D provide for contract manufacturers?

 VELO3D enables contract manufacturers to change their design rules, bid on parts previously thought too risky, manufacture at a higher quality, and leverage SupportFree processes to build the impossible.
 Most 3D Printed metal parts limit their overhang angles without supports to ~ 45 degrees.
 To go below, conventional printers rely on supports that are often laborious to remove and require extensive post processing.
-VELO3D allows designers to build overhangs down to 10 degrees without supports.
+VELO3D allows designers to build overhangs down to zero degrees (horizontal) without supports.
 By eliminating internal supports, manufacturers are able to print parts that would typically be considered impossible.
 See more in our contract manufacturer’s section: https://velo3d.com/applications/contract-manufacturers/

 What is VELO3D's Sapphire build volume?